+May 15, 2014

+Daisuke Iwase, President & COO

-May 16, 2013 Haruaki Deguchi, President/Founder LIFENET INSURANCE COMPANY (Securities Code: 7157, TSE Mothers)
+LIFENET INSURANCE COMPANY

+(Securities Code: 7157, TSE Mothers)

-European Embedded Value for the Fiscal Year Ended March 31, 2013
+European Embedded Value as of March 31, 2014

-EEV as of March 31, 2013: JPY 18,746 million
+EEV as of March 31, 2014: 22,907 million yen

-TOKYO, May 16, 2013 - LIFENET INSURANCE COMPANY (TSE Mothers 7157, President/Founder: Haruaki Deguchi, URL: http://ir.lifenet-seimei.co.jp/en/) hereby announces its Embedded Value (EV) for the fiscal year ended March 31, 2013 (April 1, 2012 - March 31, 2013).
+TOKYO, May 15, 2014 - LIFENET INSURANCE COMPANY (TSE Mothers 7157, President & COO Daisuke Iwase, URL: http://ir.lifenet-seimei.co.jp/en/) hereby announces its Embedded Value ("EV") as of March 31, 2014.

 EV is an indicator used to measure the corporate value and earnings performance of life insurance companies.
 EV is the total of adjusted net worth, based on balance sheet values, and the value of in-force business, based on projected cash flows from policies-in-force.
 In general, life insurance policies provide a steady level of premium income over a long period of time, while advertising expenses, policy appraisal costs, etc. are expensed intensively in a short period around the time of policy sales.
-This timing difference in recognizing revenues and expenses and the long time it takes before profits are recognized after a policy is sold are the characteristics of life insurance policies.
+This timing difference in recognizing revenues and expenses and the long time it takes before profits are recognized after a policy is sold are the characteristics of life insurance accounting.
 As these characteristics make it difficult to evaluate a life insurance business based on single-year financial results, disclosing EV is seen as a useful way of giving investors a more accurate picture of operating conditions.
-Lifenet has adopted the European Embedded Value (EEV) principles, which are widely used by leading life insurance companies, especially in Europe, Canada and Japan.
+Lifenet has adopted the European Embedded Value ("EEV") principles, which are widely used by leading life insurance companies, especially in Europe, Canada and Japan.

-Lifenet's EEV as of March 31, 2013 and the summary of the results are as follows:
+Lifenet's EEV as of March 31, 2014 and the summary of the results are as follows:

-Summary of EEV results as of March 31, 2013
+Summary of EEV results as of March 31, 2014

-- 1. Lifenet's EEV as of March 31, 2013 was 18,746 million yen, an increase of 199 million yen from the end of the previous fiscal year. - 2.
-Adjusted net worth decreased by 1,347 million yen from the end of the previous fiscal year. - 3.
-Value of in-force business increased by 1,546 million yen from the end of the previous fiscal year due to an increase in in-force business. - 4.
-Value of new business decreased by 660 million yen from the previous fiscal year due to an increase of advertising expense to acquire new businesses. - 5.
-Value of new business (Ultimate Unit Cost base) decreased by 982 million yen from the previous fiscal year. - 6.
-Value of new business (Ultimate Unit Cost base) per policy decreased to 11 thousand yen (27 thousand yen in the previous fiscal year).
+- 1. Lifenet's EEV as of March 31, 2014 was 22,907 million yen, an increase of 4,160 million yen from the end of the previous fiscal year. - 2.
+Adjusted net worth was 11,075 million yen, a decrease of 1,003 million yen from the end of the previous fiscal year. - Value of in-force business was 11,831 million yen, an increase of 5,163 million yen from the end of the previous fiscal year mainly due to the reinsurance arrangement and increase in in-force business. - 4.
+Value of new business was 620 million yen, an increase of 492 million yen from the previous fiscal year mainly due to the reinsurance arrangement despite of decrease the number of new business. - Value of new business (Ultimate Unit Cost base) was 838 million yen, a decrease of 128 million yen from the previous fiscal year mainly due to the reinsurance arrangement despite of decrease the number of new business. - 6.
+Value of new business (Ultimate Unit Cost base) per policy increased to 18 thousand yen (11 thousand yen in the previous fiscal year). - 7.
+If the effect of the reinsurance arrangement was excluded, EEV at March 31, 2014 was 19,977 million yen, the value of new business is 35 million yen, and the value of new business (Ultimate Unit Cost base) is 252 million yen.